-Pay policy statement 2012/13
+Pay policy statement 2013-14

-- Section 38 (1) of the Localism Act 2011 requires English and Welsh authorities to prepare a pay policy statement for each financial year, commencing 2012/13.
+- 1. Section 38 (1) of the Localism Act 2011 requires English and Welsh authorities to prepare a pay policy statement for each financial year.
 The pay policy statement must be approved by a resolution of the full council before it comes into force and by 31 March each year. - 2.
 The pay policy statement has been prepared having regard to the Department of Communities and Local Government (DCLG) publication Openness and accountability in local pay: Guidance under section 40 of the Localism Act. - 3.
 The pay policy statement must express clearly the council's policies relating to the pay of its workforce, particularly its senior management and lowest paid employees.
-The pay policy statement must include: - The remuneration of its chief officers including the level and elements of remuneration. - The remuneration of its lowest paid employees - The relationship between the remuneration of its chief officers and the remuneration of its employees who are not chief officers - The definition of the lowest paid employees adopted by the council for the purposes of the pay policy statement and the councils reasons for adopting that definition. - Remuneration of chief officers on recruitment - Use of performance related pay and bonuses for chief officers - The approach to the payment of chief officers on their ceasing to hold office under or to be employed by the council - The publication of and access to information relating to remuneration of chief officers.

-The councils pay policy statement includes information on policies for the whole workforce not just chief officers.
+The pay policy statement must include: - a) The remuneration of its chief officers including the level and elements of remuneration. - b) The remuneration of its lowest paid employees - c) The definition of the lowest paid employees adopted by the council for the purposes of the pay policy statement and the councils reasons for adopting that definition. - d) Remuneration of chief officers on recruitment - e) Use of performance related pay and bonuses for chief officers - f) The approach to the payment of chief officers on their ceasing to hold office under or to be employed by the council - g) The publication of and access to information relating to remuneration of chief officers. - 4.
+The councils pay policy statement is not specific to chief officers but applies to the whole workforce. - 5.
+The pay policy statement for 2012-13 was approved by council on 14 March 2012.
+The pay policy statement for 2013-14 (Appendix A) has been updated to reflect organisational changes in the past year.
+However, there have not been any changes to the council's remuneration arrangements since approval of the 2012-13 pay policy statement. - 6.
+The terms of reference for the Hutton review of fair pay in the public sector included a review of pay multiples and to explore a fixed limit on pay dispersion through a requirement that no manager could earn more than 20 times the lowest paid person.
+The final report concluded that rather than have a cap there should be a requirement to track, publish and explain pay multiples over time.
+It was recommended that the most appropriate measure would be top to median earnings.
+The council published both the ratio between the highest and lowest paid at the mid point 1:8.048 and the median pay ratio of 1:5.64 based on basic pay on the 2012-13 pay policy statement.
+Subsequent guidance recommends that the pay multiple is calculated on the median pay based on all taxable earnings and this will be incorporated into the 2013-14 pay policy statement.